We specialize in several metal product options, including:

 Perforated Metal Panels

-We can configure our perforating presses, shearing presses, and turret presses to provide perforated metal panels to the exact size and dimension required.
-We can also add product options including margins, mounting holes, notching, radius roller, and corrugating.
-We are able to create panels from several raw materials, including aluminum and steel.
+We can configure our perforating presses, shearing presses, and turret presses to provide perforated metal panels with the required size and dimension.
+We can also add product options, including margins, mounting holes, notching, radius roller, and corrugating.
+We can create panels from several raw materials, including aluminum and steel.
 At Accurate Perforating, we have the tools, knowledge, and capacity to ensure that panels are cut to your specifications and that waste is minimal.

 The production process behind cutting panels makes it easier to mass-produce materials within a set budget.
-With the right tools and attention to detail, you can produce the materials you need while minimizing waste.
+With the right tools and attention to detail, you can produce the needed materials while minimizing waste.
 Many of our customers prefer this method because it is economical.

 Perforated Fabricated Components

-By combining all our competencies, Accurate Perforating can provide you with a fully perforated, fabricated, and finished component that is ready for shipping and installation.
-We can even package, store and fulfill your components.
+Combining all our competencies, Accurate Perforating can provide you with a fully perforated, fabricated, and finished component ready for shipping and installation.
+We can even package, store and fulfill your parts.

 Sheet metal fabrication covers a broad range of product types.
 The most common are parts and blanks.
 Often, however, customers require finished components for immediate use.
-This category includes such products as perforated grates or fitted machine parts, as well as architectural components, including parts for building facades, ceilings, screening, and more.
+This category includes perforated grates or fitted machine parts and architectural features, including parts for building facades, ceilings, screening, and more.

 Perforated metal components are frequently found in industrial settings.
-For example, machines prone to overheating might have perforated metal housings that effectively protect the equipment while allowing heat to escape.
-Components are also found in factory and production facilities, where they may be used for drainage and filtering.
+For example, machines prone to overheating might have perforated metal housings that protect the equipment while allowing heat to escape.
+Components are also found in factory and production facilities which may be used for drainage and filtering.